DockerSecurity-io/commandos/README.md

 ### Exercises

 - 1.1.
 If you want a more tricky example, try Dockerizing a Java 24 application using Docker Init.
-You can follow the instructions in the [JAVAPRO article](https://javapro.io/2025/07/03/how-to-containerize-a-java-application-securely/) that I published last week.
+You can follow the instructions in the [JAVAPRO article](https://javapro.io/2025/07/03/how-to-containerize-a-java-application-securely/) that I published in July 2025.
 - 1.2.
 Compare the Dockerfile created for the Java application with the one created for the Python application.
 What are the differences?

 ## 2. Docker Bake